teivah/100-go-mistakes/docs/89-benchmarks.md

 BenchmarkPopcnt1-4      1000000000               0.2858 ns/op
 ```

 A duration of 0.28 nanoseconds is roughly one clock cycle, so this number is unreasonably low.
 The problem is that the developer wasn’t careful enough about compiler optimizations.
-In this case, the function under test is simple enough to be a candidate for inlining: an optimization that replaces a function call with the body of the called function and lets us prevent a function call, which has a small footprint.
+In this case, the function under test is simple enough to be a candidate for inlining: an optimization that replaces a function call with the body of the called function and lets us prevent a function call, that has a small footprint.
 Once the function is inlined, the compiler notices that the call has no side effects and replaces it with the following benchmark:

 ```go
 func BenchmarkPopcnt1(b *testing.B) {